nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 > Note: you can also adjust the sales platform from the **additional options** box.

-**Terms and conditions**: use this feature to add the a T&C profile to your Offer Group.
+**Terms and conditions**: use this feature to add the a T&C template to your Offer Group.

 1. Select the **terms & conditions** box.
 Your T&C options will appear to the right.
 2. Choose how you wish to apply your T&C (for `all`, by `price plan`, or by `division`).